bbbdragon/python-pype-lang/README.md

 ```
 # Examples

 Before wading into the documentation, it may be a good idea to look at the `examples` directory to get a feel for how pype really works.

-Please be sure to install `requirements.txt` to ensure these examples work.
-Currently, there is an implementation of:
+A full tour of the language is available in `examples/tour.py`, which runs major types of pype expressions and explains the results.
+It is best to start here.

+Other examples demonstrate how to implement recursion in pype, and how to build simple microservices in the language, including Machine Learning services:

 * recursive quicksort - `examples/quicksort.py`
 * recursive Fibonacci - `examples/fibonacci.py`